smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/nesting.md

 PURGEDATE, if the system value returned is 171108 (November 8, 2017) then final result for the PURGEDATE Dynamic Variable will be 201711.

-The LSAM\'s DSPDYNVAR command (same as option 6=DSPDYNVAR from the list of Dynamic Variables) is an important tool to prove that nested tokens are producing expected results.
+The LSAM's DSPDYNVAR command (same as option 6=DSPDYNVAR from the list of Dynamic Variables) is an important tool to prove that nested tokens are producing expected results.